 E-commerce and digital channels increasingly important

-E-commerce is growing rapidly across all sectors, including the grocery retail trade, and growth has been fueled further by the Covid-19 pandemic.
+E-commerce is growing rapidly across all sectors, including the grocery retail trade.
+Over the last decade, FMCG e-commerce in Europe has experienced strong growth further fuelled by the pandemic.
 Alongside the growth of e-commerce, direct communication with consumers via social media is emerging as one of the most important channels for feedback.
 Online sales in confectionery are still lower than for other consumer product categories, but have more than doubled in Cloetta’s core markets compared to before the pandemic.